fundevogel/php-mastodon/README.md

 composer require fundevogel/php-mastodon
 ```

-An example implementation could look something like this:
+To get an idea how you could implement this, have a look at these examples:

 ```php
 <?php